-Keeping your farm or other agricultural facility safe and legal is a tricky proposition.
-Farm storage tank regulations can be confusing at times, because certain tank sizes or types may or may not be subject to certain regulations.
+Keeping your farm or another agricultural facility safe and legal is a tricky proposition.
+Farm storage tank regulations can be confusing at times because certain tank sizes or types may or may not be subject to certain regulations.
 Remember, however that farm storage tank regulations exist to keep owners, operators, workers, consumers, and the environment safe and free of toxic emissions and discharges.
 Therefore these regulations should be followed as closely as possible to prevent damage to personnel and the environment and to avoid penalties and fines.

 Allowable tank systems for each farm are determined primarily by the size of the particular tank and its distance from buildings pursuant to farm storage tank regulations.
-Those tanks which are used for flammable or combustible liquid storage must adhere to stringent design specifications which provide protection against fire and explosion due to heat or flame exposure.
+Those tanks which are used for flammable or combustible liquid storage must adhere to stringent design specifications that provide protection against fire and explosion due to heat or flame exposure.

 Underground storage tanks (USTs) must not be used aboveground.
 These tanks are designed specifically for underground use.
 USTs placed aboveground have no counter-balancing force to keep them upright.
-In additions, USTs do not have the required emergency and atmospheric venting require for aboveground storage tanks (ASTs).
+In addition, USTs do not have the required emergency and atmospheric venting require for aboveground storage tanks (ASTs).

 Farm storage tank regulations require aboveground storage tanks with a capacity greater than 110 gallons and underground storage tanks with a capacity greater than 60 gallons must be installed by a certified storage tank installer or with a storage tank installer’s supervision.
 Installation plan approval is required before any tank installation or upgrading can be done.

 Aboveground storage tanks without secondary containment must have a capacity no greater than 1,100 gallons and must be a minimum of 40 feet away from a public way and from any buildings used for: